huangrkul/bus-mall/README.md

 - Once user is done with the app, the list and chart will be populated accordingly.
 - Added additional styling across the page.
 - Added product image preload in init() to prevent flickering during image swap (caused by image load).

+## Day 3 branch - lab13-localstorage
+- Enable localStorage to keep data persistent.
+- Added ability to parse data from localStorage and re-instantiate from constructor function.
+- Added vote again and clear data button.